helagro/Applied-IoT/README.md

 **Electrics:**

 Due to the choice of components, this entire setup require no additional resistors.
 The light sensor and the push button has built-in resistors.
-A two-legged light sensor, without a PCB would typically require a fairly high-impedance resistor to be able to read the value without shorting the circuit.
-The one used in the project, however, has a 10 kΩ resistor built-in and has simplified the usage by adding a third leg to read from.
-Using Ohm's law ($I=\frac{V}{R}$), if the resistor provided the only impedance to the path between 3.3V and ground, the current would be $\frac{3.3V}{10kΩ}$ = 0.33mA which is very little current so no other resistor needs to be used.

 The DHT11, button and light sensor all perform fine when powered with 3.3V.
 The DHT11, for instance, has a input power rating range of 3V - 5.5V.
 The motion sensor requires 5V power, but you can draw that from the USB input using the VBUS pin.
 This is not ideal as this bypasses features of the Pico W, like voltage regulation, overvoltage protection and backfeeding protection.
 An example of backfeeding is if you instead of drawing power from the VBUS, you accidentally power it. **This can cause damage to the device that the Pico is connected to (for instance, your expensive computer).** This is one part of the design which makes it unsuitable for production, but it is fine for a home project.
 Some other reasons are the innefficient wiring, lack of protection and that the button is not as easy to press as it should be.

 **Power Consumption:**

 The Pico W's power consumption with WiFi on is estimated as [45 mA](https://stfn.pl/blog/34-pico-power-consumption-solar-panels/).
-The PIR sensor is rated as [65 mA](https://www.electrokit.com/upload/product/41015/41015509/datasheet.pdf) when active and [0.05 mA](https://www.electrokit.com/upload/product/41015/41015509/datasheet.pdf) when not.
+The DHT11 uses [1 mA](https://www.electrokit.com/upload/product/41015/41015728/DHT11.pdf) on average.
+The photoresistor has a total resistance of between [20 Ω and 5 MΩ, and an inline-resistor of 10 kΩ](https://abc-rc.pl/en/products/ky-018-light-sensor-photoresistor-light-sensor-module-for-arduino-16386.html).
+We will be conservative and calculate for 20 Ω. $10kΩ + 20Ω = 10020Ω$. $I=\frac{V}{R}$ gives $I=\frac{3.3V}{10020Ω} \approx 0.33 mA$.
+The pushbutton uses no power when not pressed, which will be too infrequent to consider.
+The motion sensor's power consumption proved too difficult to calculate given the complexity of the circuit and different phases of it.
+It is also highly influenced by user-settings, and would increase power consumption fairly significantly.
+Given that the software allows for disabling sensors, that sensor will not be used for this calculation.
+The total power consumption is then $45 mA + 1 mA + 0.33 mA = 46.33 mA$.
+Connected to a 10000 mAh power bank, the system would last for $\frac{10000 mAh}{46.33 mA} \approx 216 hours \approx 9 days$.
+Software tweaks could easily improve this, for instance by turning off the WiFi when not in use and putting it into deep sleep, but this is not that important for the intended use.

 **Production:**